Henry Johnson (railway executive): Awards and honours

 Johnson was appointed CBE in 1962, made Knight Bachelor in 1968 and KBE in 1972.

 Personal life

-Always known as Bill Johnson, ‘he had a friendly and relaxed manner, but he was shrewd, a good listener, and expert at delegating’.
-Sir Peter Parker, a later Chairman, ‘admired his honesty and courage', describing him as ‘straight as a gun barrel.
+Known as Bill Johnson Sir Peter Parker, a later Chairman, ‘admired his honesty and courage', describing him as ‘straight as a gun barrel'.
 He was ‘extremely popular with the railway employees, who admired him as [then being] the only railwayman to have started at the bottom and worked his way up through the ranks to become Chairman of British Railways’.

 Johnson was a member of the Marylebone Cricket Club and The Royal and Ancient Golf Club of St Andrews.
 The BBC's Your Paintings Series has a portrait of Johnson.
-In 1932 he married Evelyn Mary Morton; they had two daughters.
+In 1932 he married Evelyn Mary Morton and they had two daughters.
 He died on 13 March 1988 in Great Missenden, Buckinghamshire.